Updated 16th May 2020, 20:20. For the latest medical advice, visit NHS.uk/Coronavirus.

 British Citizens stuck abroad

 If you're travelling abroad at the moment, the Foreign and Commonwealth Office advises people to return to the UK now, if commercial flights are still available.
 International travel is still very limited, and new restrictions are being put in place.

 1. Contact your airline or travel company now

 2. Keep up to date with the Foreign Office travel advice pages.These pages will provide the latest updates on flights, and give you an email update when the pages are updated.

 Airlines now recognise that it is there responsibility for transporting their passengers with pre-booked tickets home, through offering alternative where routes are cancelled, allowing them to change tickets, where permissible - including between carriers - and offering them the latest information and advice as the situation changes.

+Where commercial flights exist, you should take these opportunities.
 Where commercial routes do not exist, the government will provide up to £75 million financial support to enable special charter flights - operated by the airlines above and others - to fly priority countries to bring back UK residents.

 Once special flights have been arranged, these will be promoted through the government’s travel advice and by the British embassy or high commission in country.
 British travellers who want a seat on the flight will book and pay directly through a dedicated travel management company.

 If you require consular assistance, you can contact them at any time by calling your nearest British embassy, high commission, or consulate.